ongov/Ontario.ca-Jamstack-Toolkit/README.md

 ## Release History

-- 0.11.0 (2022-07-05): Total refactoring of footer to take advantage of locale features and eliminate the need for separate English and French templates, refactoring config files into `core` and `app`
+- 0.11.0 (2022-07-05): Total refactoring of footer to take advantage of locale features and eliminate the need for separate English and French templates, refactoring config files into `core` and `app` pattern
 - 0.10.0 (2022-06-22): Total refactoring of header to take advantage of locale features and eliminate the need for separate English and French templates
 - 0.9.0 (2022-06-06): New `_main_content.njk` file in `src/_includes/app` to allow customization of main content area outside of `core`
 - 0.8.2 (2022-06-06): Make page content full-height even when content is short